 Dynamic sites, on the contrary, are rich in various interactive options and frequently send requests to the server for new content, which can include personal content for each user.
-These are eCommerce sites, online services, online media, browser graphic editors, and other complex products — which cannot do without the server part.
+These are e-commerce sites, online services, online media, browser graphic editors, and other complex products — which cannot be done without the server part.

-The knowledge and skills the frontend developers should have are listed below:
+The knowledge and skills front-end developers should have are listed below:

 - text (Brackets, Sublime Text, Notepad++, Espresso, etc.) and visual (Adobe Dreamweaver CC, RapidWeaver, etc.) editors;

 - graphic editors (Adobe Photoshop, Figma, Sketch);

 - ability to read design layouts and keep the graphic content in order (images, icons, etc.);